Health & Safety

 Bipolar Disorder in Children and Adolescents

 Part 4 of Bipolar Disorder.
 Both children and adolescents can develop bipolar disorder.
-It is more likely to affect the children of parents who have
+It is more likely to affect the children of parents who have the illness.
+Unlike many

 Read the rest this article free